Background pattern

 If you use more Ertapenem Cipla than you should

-If you are concerned that you may have been given too much Ertapenem Cipla, consult your doctor or other healthcare professional immediately.
+If you are concerned that you may have been given too much Ertapenem Cipla, consult your doctor or another healthcare professional immediately.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service at 915 620 420, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 915 620 420, indicating the medication and the amount ingested.

-If you fear that you may have missed a dose, speak immediately with your doctor or other healthcare professional.
+If you think you may have missed a dose, talk to your doctor or another healthcare professional immediately.

 Other side effects: